 January 15, 2015

-"Coaching" is a good metaphor for my approach to transitional ministry.
-Preparing well for its next minister, is the work of the congregation itself.
+"Coaching" is a good metaphor for my approach to ministry.
+Responding to change is the work of the congregation itself, more than solely for the minister.
 I bring the tools, skills, and leadership presence to guide lay leaders and members in this work.
-I emphasize listening, to discern the particular context of each congregation.
+In doing so, I emphasize listening to discern the particular context of each congregation.
 I always begin my ministry with a congregation by taking time - the first few weeks - to hear the multiple viewpoints of church members and leaders.
 Then I work with the congregation on specific strategies to meet their own needs, and build upon their relevant strengths.

 Increasingly, the principles and techniques I've studied in community organizing have informed and deepened this work.
 As many community organizers say, "Never do for others what they can do for themselves."
 Ministry never means enabling or coddling, but equipping all - ministers and lay leaders alike - to claim and balance their proper authority and responsibility.
 I note the negative and/or positive consequences I see as likely arising from a particular course of action, and encourage the stakeholders to weigh those likely consequences in their deliberations.